stilyana-petrova/ctf-writeups/TryHackMe/Vulnversity.md

 And when I start this service I get a reverse shell on my listener as a root, so I had to find the flag.

 ![[Pasted image 20250622200244.png]]

+So with that, my first THM lab is solved 🥳